linsalrob/PhageHosts/README.md

 ========================================

 ###Part one: against the NR database:
-blast complete phage genomes against all bacterial proteins in nr, and then use gi2tax to get the taxonomy id of the top hits.
+blast complete phage genomes against all bacterial proteins in *nr*, and then use `gi2tax` to get the taxonomy id of the top hits.
 Check those against the expected hosts.

-The blast is a standard blast using blast/nr/nr as the database (i.e. all proteins).
+The blast is a standard blast using blast/nr as the database (i.e. all proteins).

 To add the tax id, we make a simple script: